-Lavender oil is balancing and soothing and remains one of the best essential oils to include in your hair and skin care regimen.
+Lavender oil is balancing and soothing and remains one of the best essential oils to include in your hair and skincare regimen.

 The lavender plant originated from North Africa and the Mediterranean region but is grown in several regions around the world currently.

 During the great plague in London in the seventeenth century, people wore lavender flowers around their waists as protection against Black Death.

 Lavender Oil Benefits for Skin

-- Adding lavender oil to your bath can help relieve aches, pains and emotional stress.
+Adding lavender oil to your bath can help relieve aches, pains, and emotional stress.
 It can also provide a calming effect on your senses.

-- When diluted with a suitable carrier oil, lavender oil can be used as a massage oil to relieve muscle pain, joint pain, sunburns, and insect bites.
+When diluted with a suitable carrier oil, lavender oil can be used as a massage oil to relieve muscle pain, joint pain, sunburns, and insect bites.

 If you’re suffering from insomnia, diffusing lavender oil in your home can help reduce the effects and help you sleep better.

 You can inhale by adding a few drops to a bowl of hot water, then placing your head over the bowl and breathing in deeply.

-- Adding a few drops of lavender oil to your homemade body butter gives it a beautiful fresh scent and also improves circulation.
+Adding a few drops of lavender oil to your homemade body butter gives it a beautiful fresh scent and also improves circulation.

 Lavender Oil Benefits for Hair

-- If you’re suffering from stress related hair loss, then lavender oil works two-fold – it calms your senses and relieves stress eliminating the reason for your hair loss.
+If you’re suffering from stress-related hair loss, then lavender oil works two-fold – it calms your senses and relieves stress eliminating the reason for your hair loss.